phorton1/Arduino-teensyExpression/design/readme_ui.md

 *When a song is not loaded, a short click on the (blank) SONG_MACHINE button will set a **LOOPER_MARK_POINT** in the current loop if any is playing.
-If that happens, instead of looping back to the beginning of the clips, the rPi Looper will start loopig back to the marked point, allowing you do things like "repeat the last phrase 3 times then end"*.
+If that happens, instead of looping back to the beginning of the clips, the rPi Looper will start looping back to the marked point, allowing you do things like "repeat the last phrase 3 times then end"*.

 *This functionality was stuck here in lieu of a (quite likely) rework of the UI to